 I eschewed their concerns and wrote them off like some overly dramatic WebMD article.

 Later that month I flew to Turkey with a friend who’d gone to grad school on the East Coast.
 We hadn’t seen each other in over a year and I hadn’t mentioned my post-queso parking lot fall.
 A few days into the trip she got serious and told me in her best “future doctor” voice that there was something wrong with me.
 Apparently I’d been telling her the same stories over and over and asking the same questions every few minutes.
-The big tip off to my mental dysfunction may have been when we passed a magazine stand and I lost my mind because I saw a picture of Brangelina’s twins.
+The big tip off to my non-functioning mental state may have been when we passed a magazine stand and I lost my mind because I saw a picture of Brangelina’s twins.

 Who knew!
 Apparently the whole world knew, but this important moment in history had been knocked free from my brain.